MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   **Configure how client devices communicate with the distribution point**: There are advantages and disadvantages to using HTTP and HTTPS.
 For more information, see "Security best practices for content management" in [Fundamental concepts for content management in System Center Configuration Manager](../../../../core/plan-design/hierarchy/fundamental-concepts-for-content-management.md).

--   **Allow clients to connect anonymously**: This setting specifies whether the distribution point will allow anonymous connections from Configuration Manager clients to the content library.
+-   **Allow clients to connect anonymously**: This setting specifies whether the distribution point allows anonymous connections from Configuration Manager clients to the content library.

     > [!IMPORTANT]
     >  Repair of a Windows Installer application can fail on a client when you do not use this setting.